You are here

 - “Chronic feelings of emptiness.”
 I.e. In between emotions I have a constant feeling as though there is an aching, heavy, gaping hole inside of me.
 To me, these chronic feelings of emptiness involve feelings of emotional numbness, hopelessness, loneliness, and longing.

 - “Inappropriate intense anger or difficult controlling anger.”
-I.e. For a lot of these symptoms, it is something only those incredibly close to me or that I have an intense bond with would know, like my parents for example.
+This symptom in particular is something only those incredibly close to me or that I have an intense bond with would know.
 It is also something that, for me, is often directed and felt internally, rather than outwardly.

 - “Transient, stress-related paranoid ideation or dissociative symptoms.”
 E.g. when I am acutely stressed or anxious I will often become paranoid that people are laughing at me (even something like a car next to me on the road, if the person is laughing I think they must be laughing at me and something pathetic about me).
 I get paranoid that people are following me, especially in cars, and I sometimes fear that people can hear my thoughts.
 It’s totally irrational and I know that, but that doesn’t mean I can prevent the worries from repeating in my head.
 As for dissociative symptoms, sometimes when a lot of suppressed feelings or memories try to surface - or even just when I'm feeling really overwhelmed - I will begin to feel “zoned out,” or like I’m not attached to my body and like my feelings aren’t my feelings; I’m numb and nothing feels real.
 I look in the mirror and I think that I’m in someone else’s body, or I don’t really recognize the reflection.
 Some episodes, much less frequently, I will actually lose periods of time and feel like I can’t recall what happened.

 Needless to say, despite only needing to meet five of the criteria, I met all nine when I was diagnosed.
 While it was mentioned by multiple professionals throughout my teen years, I officially received the diagnosis after a suicide attempt almost three years ago.
 This diagnosis has been both a blessing and a curse.
 It comes with a ridiculous amount of stigma and misunderstanding, but it also for once in my life made me feel understood.
 It made me feel like I wasn’t just “crazy” but that there was scientific research to help explain why I was feeling the way I was feeling, and that there were many other people out there who happened to share the same set of symptoms that I did (though it’s important to remember that for as many different people that there are with the disorder, there are that many different ways that it affects them or is presented in them).
-It also means I have a high capacity for empathy and insightfulness, though I often deny those things.
+It also means I have a high capacity for empathy and insightfulness (as much as I hate to suggest anything positive about myself, haha).
 It means that a lot of people won’t understand me and will judge me.
 It means I will likely live with this for the rest of my life, whether I learn skills and receive treatment to help me manage it or not.
 It means I will lose a lot of people in my life who aren’t able to understand or put up with me.

 As my mom always told me, not everyone will understand us or be able to “handle” us, but that doesn’t say anything about our worth as a human being and there are people who will love me in spite of my flaws — those are the people that matter.
 There is more to me than borderline personality disorder, and there is more to you than your diagnosis too.
 Disregard anyone who doesn’t love and value you, you deserve the love you think that you don’t.
 And another favourite: “if you can’t stick by me in my recovery, then you don’t deserve me when I’m healthy.”